Ultimate Card Games

-Ultimate Card Games is a game created by German studio Cosmigo and published by Telegames for the Game Boy Advance and Nintendo DS platforms.
+Ultimate Card Games is a 2004 video game developed by German studio Cosmigo and published by Telegames for the Game Boy Advance and Nintendo DS platforms.
 It contains several thinking games, such as poker and solitaire.
 Ultimate Card Games for the Nintendo DS was initially scheduled for release in spring of 2005.
 After numerous delays, an October 2007 press release from Nintendo placed the game's release in March 2008, but the game was not shipped to retailers.
-Ultimate Card Games DS was in development and testing until November 8, 2011.
+Ultimate Card Games DS was released only in North America on November 8, 2011.

 Games

 It includes the following card games: